summii/summii.github.io/_posts/2019-06-20-an-introduction-to-fundamental-math-proof-techniques.md

 ### Statements

-A mathematical statement is a statement that is either true of false, but not both.
+A mathematical statement is a statement that is either true or false, but not both.

 1) 6 is an even integer
 > It is a mathematical statement and true